 Woody plants that produce a single stem or trunk and many branches are called trees.
 Woody plants that produce many stems from the soil, with new ones being produced each year, are called shrubs.
 Plants that produce no woody stems are known as herbaceous.
 Any plant that lives for many years is a perennial.
-Those plants that remain in gardens year after year but are not woody are herbaceous perennials.
-Peonies, iris, and phlox are examples.
+Those plants that remain in gardens year after year but are not woody are herbaceous perennials – peony, iris, and phlox are examples.

 Some herbaceous perennials, called bulbous plants, produce bulbs.
-These include not only the true bulbs, such as tulips and onions, but also the solid bulbs, or conns, such as those the gladiolus and crocus produce.
+These include not only the true bulbs, such as tulips and onions, but also the solid bulbs, or conns, such as gladiolus and crocus.
 Tubers are produced by dahlias, caladiums, and other tuberous plants.
-Rhizomes are developed by iris, lily-of-the-valley, and other rhizomatous plants.
+Rhizomes are developed by iris, lily of the valley, and other rhizomatous plants.
 All of these perennials produce and store food below ground so that a new plant may grow each year.

 Everything that grows needs light, air, moisture, and food.
-From the carbon dioxide of the air the plant, in the presence of sunlight, manufactures sugar.
+From the carbon dioxide of the air, the plant in the presence of sunlight produces sugar.
 This is soon changed to other substances that make up the main bulk of the plant.
 Additional plant food comes from the natural minerals in the soil.
-When the soil lacks minerals, they must be supplied as fertilizer.
-The food must dissolve in water, so there must be enough moisture.
+When the soil is lack of minerals it has to be supplied with fertilizer.
+The food is dissolved in water, so there must be enough moisture.

-After an area of suitable ground is staked out, a layer of manure, peat moss, or compost is spread over the surface.
+After an area of suitable ground is staked out, a layer of manure, peat moss, or compost has to be spread over the surface.
 Digging is important and must be done thoroughly and up to eight inches deep.
 It can be done with hand tools or by powered tillers.
 This loosens the soil and permits air to go into it and ventilate it.

 In late fall a garden of perennial plants is often covered with leaves or straw.
-This covering should never be put on until after the first hard freeze.
+This covering should never be put on until the first hard freeze.
 It is put on not to protect the plants from cold but to keep the ground from being disturbed by alternate freezes and thaws.
-These would loosen and perhaps expose the plants’ roots and might even push plants out of the ground altogether.
+This would loosen and perhaps expose the plants’ roots and might even push plants out of the ground altogether.
 This covering is left on until the spring when all danger of freezing is over.
-In some cases the covering can be worked I into the ground instead of being removed.
-These few hints are important:
+In some cases, the covering can be worked into the ground instead of being removed.

-2. Feed regularly with a plant food that contains all the elements the plant will need to grow and flower and fruit freely.
+2. Feed regularly with plant food that contains all the elements the plants and flowers need to grow.

-3. Water when rains fail.
+3. Water the soil when there is no rain.
 A plant that gets too dry just once may die.
-Unless plants are at home in swamps and pools, they also need air at their roots so the soil must drain well.
+Unless plants are at home in swamps and pools, they also need air for their roots so the soil has to be drained well.

 4. Prevent and control insects and diseases.